Get the Breast Augmentation Surgery guide!

 Types of Breast Implant for Breast Implant Surgery in Melbourne

-When it comes to your breast surgery procedure, there are many choices that you will need to make.
+When it comes to your breast surgery procedure, there are many choices that need you will need to make.
 If you are seeking a larger breast size through augmentation using implants, the first thing to consider is what type of implants you will choose in terms of the inner-fill materials.

 Breast Implant Brands

 While there is a large range of Breast Implant Manufacturers – Mentor and Motiva produce High-Quality Implants.
 Coco Ruby Surgeons mostly use Motiva implants.

 1. Breast Implant Fill Material options – Saline and Silicone Implants

 All modern breast implants these days have a rubberised silicone outer shell, no matter the fill material is used.